invesalius/gsoc/gsoc_application.md

 * Choose one of the [project ideas](https://github.com/invesalius/gsoc/blob/main/gsoc_2026_ideas.md).
 We are also open to new ideas.
 In this case write to us at [paulojamorim@gmail.com](mailto:paulojamorim@gmail.com) with the subject "GSoC 2026: New Idea".

-* IMPORTANT: In order to apply, contact the mentors and follow the steps below. **Remember to submit your final proposal before the deadline on April 2nd, 18:00 (UTC).**
+* IMPORTANT: In order to apply, contact the mentors and follow the steps below. **Remember to submit your final proposal before the deadline on March 31st, 18:00 (UTC).**

 # Applying #